dscobol/Cobol-Projects/README2.md

 But, in any case, they will always be identified by the Workshop number.

 The assignments and their status will be listed in README4.

+Hey, where did the other code go?
+It wasn't my code.
+I didn't have explicit permission to post it so it was removed.